doubleTroub1e/node-testnets/nexus/README.md

 # Nexus Prover Setup

 This guide helps you configure your Nexus Prover after the first start.

-A temporary manual step is required until the development team implements automatic creation and saving of the `prover-id`.
+## Prerequisite

+1. Visit the official Nexus webpage: [https://beta.nexus.xyz/](https://beta.nexus.xyz/).
+Note that no referral code is required.
+2. In the bottom left corner, click on the account icon and link your email.
+3. Check your email inbox and confirm your email address.
+4. Return to [https://beta.nexus.xyz/](https://beta.nexus.xyz/).
+Your linked Prover ID will now appear in the bottom left corner.
+This ID is associated with your email.
+   - Copy the Prover ID by tapping the copy icon and waiting for the "Copied!" confirmation message.
+5. Save the Prover ID in a file located at `./nexus/prover-id`.
+6. Proceed with the startup steps below.

 ## How to Start